Dealing with debt

 Contact your creditors

 When you have listed all of your income and expenditure you will be able to see whether you have any money left over to pay off your debts and to identify any areas where you can make savings.
 Once you have done this, you should contact each of your priority creditors and send them a copy of your budget.
 They will then make arrangements for you to make payments based on the amount you can afford.
-Once you have done this, you should contact your non-priority creditors and come to an arrangement with them.
+Once you have done this, you should contact your non-priority creditors and come to an Independent Voluntary Arrangement with them.

 We have listed some organisations on the right hand side of this page that can help you to do this.